6syx/nationbot/README.md

 DO NOT USE YOUR MAIN ROBLOX ACCOUNT FOR SUCH A MATTER.
 Others who use the bot will action through your account.
 Instead, make an alt and rank it in your group.

 Open this account in a new Google Chrome profile.
 Logging out invalidates the COOKIE.
 To get the cookie, you need to inspect your Roblox page and head to the Application tab.
 You will find a .ROBLOSECURITY.
 Copy the whole thing.
+You can close the window, but **never click the Log Out button.**

+**UPDATE: You will likely get logged out if you are doing this in a country other than the United States of America.
+You can bypass this using a VPN on the Chrome tab.**

 ![ctrl+shift+i menu](https://i.imgur.com/wtawQ5N.png)